Settle to Carlisle railway

-Map showing the line as it crosses the viaduct near Langwathby Mill, passes Langwathby and the convergence of the River Eamont and River Eden.
+Map showing the line crossing the viaduct near Langwathby Mill and passing Langwathby.
+It passes the convergence of the River Eamont and River Eden.

-Map showing the line from the Culgaith Tunnel, past Newbiggin and the Gypsum Works near Kirkby Thore.
+Map of the line from the Culgaith Tunnel, past Newbiggin and the Gypsum Works near Kirkby Thore.

 Map showing the line as it passes Long Marton.